sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 __Usage:__

-After prerequisites have been setup and installed, you can either download a binary from the binary folder or build from source.
-Once you have downloaded or built EFI Patcher.App, just double click to run it.
+After prerequisites have been setup and installed, you can build the application from source.
+Once you have built EFI Patcher.App, just double click to run it.
 If on Catalina you may need to provide the utility with the necessary security clearances.
 If you receive a message stating "App is Damaged & Can't Be Opened", please scroll to the bottom of the readme for the fix.

 __Application Layout:__